zense/IIITB-StudentKit/docs/faq.md

 5. **If I pay the acceptance fees for iMtech at IIITB and later make it to some other place that I prefer, will I get any refund?**

-  Yes, Your acceptance fees will be refunded.
+  Yes, your acceptance fees will be refunded.

 6. **How much of the fees need to pay to just book the seat?**